CA GROWN Blog

 Discover.
 Learn.
 Connect.

-Farmer’s Market Vegetable Soup
+Farmer’s Market Vegetable Soup Recipe

 Meet Them Here

-Read Bios »Farmer’s Market Vegetable Soup
+Read Bios »Farmer’s Market Vegetable Soup Recipe

 Oh my vegetables!
 Has your bounty runneth over?
 There are SO many gorgeous veggies available right now, I want to eat them alllll!
-Today’s Farmer’s Market Vegetable Soup is PERFECT for using any and all of the vegetables you can get your hands on – the more the merrier!
+This Farmer’s Market Vegetable Soup recipe is PERFECT for using any and all of the vegetables you can get your hands on – the more the merrier!
 Pair with some warm bread and butter and you have yourself a healthy, soul-nourishing feast!

-The wonderful thing about this vegetable soup is that you can incorporate so many of those vitamin-rich veggies and herbs or, of course, leave out something that you might not have!
+The wonderful thing about this vegetable soup recipe is that you can incorporate so many of those vitamin-rich veggies and herbs or, of course, leave out something that you might not have!
 So gather up all your beautiful produce and let’s get cooking!

 I like to begin with roasting some of my veggies.
 This gives them a nice, rich flavor and helps them to hold their shape and color once incorporated into the soup.
 Hearty root vegetables like carrots, onion, and potato take a little longer to cook – roasting them in the oven while prepping and starting the rest of the soup cuts down on cooking time, but really, it’s all about adding that extra flavor.
 SO – chop your potatoes and carrots into nice size chunks (onions, tomatoes, and corn roast up nice and flavorful, als0).
 Coat generously with olive oil and coarse sea salt.

 Spread the vegetables onto a baking sheet and roast in a 425 degree oven for about 30 minutes or until they are golden brown.
-Remove from oven and set aside until the soup is ready to serve.

 Now let’s start prepping the celery, fennel, and leeks.
 (Onions, too, if you don’t roast them.)
 Wash, peel (if desired), and chop into bite-sized pieces.
-Preserve the leafy tops and the unusable bottoms of the stalks to use for making stock if you wish.

 Coat the bottom of a heavy saucepan with several tablespoons of olive oil.
 Add your chopped onion, leeks, celery, and fennel and sauté over medium heat until wilted and fragrant.